 Be careful about sources of food when visiting foreign countries.

-Insects and Animals
+3. Insects and animals

 When camping or enjoying wooded areas, wear long pants and long sleeves.
 Use insect repellent and mosquito netting.
 Don’t touch animals in the wild.
 Don’t touch sick or dead animals.

 Stay up to date on vaccinations, especially when traveling.
 Don’t forget to keep your pet’s vaccinations current, too.